 With these two conclusions, the choices of the two sticks that can be moved are narrowed down.

-Solution Stage 2: Move 2 sticks to make 5 closed shapes stick puzzle: How to create the 2 new closed non-overlapping shapes
+Solution Stage 2: Move 2 sticks to make 5 matchstick shapes Matchstick puzzle: How to create the 2 new closed non-overlapping matchstick shapes

 You have reached the heart of the problem.